Abdul-Gaffoor/First_Repo_at_BuddyTutorial/README.md

 # First_Repo_at_BuddyTutorial

+##Ansible:
+Configuration managemnet tool, which works on push based mechanism

 ## Container tool:
 Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels